roger-rodriguez/Frontend-Engineering-Foundation/README.md

 book.toString(); // "[object Object]"
 ```

 The reason is simple.
 Prototypal inheritance.
-Even though the 'toString()' method was not declared in the original object, it was inherited from up the prototype chain.
-Which is to say, the mere fact that we are using an 'object' allows for us to use an array of different 'built-in' functionality.
+Even though the `toString()` method was not declared in the original object, it was inherited from up the prototype chain.
+Which is to say, the mere fact that we are using an `object` allows for us to use an array of different 'built-in' functionality.

 #### Code Examples: